How to Build an Open Source CSPM with CloudQuery, PostgreSQL and Grafana

-In this blog post, we will walk you through how to set up CloudQuery to build your own customizable compliance, CSPM (Cloud Security Posture Management) dashboard with PostgreSQL and Grafana.
+In this guide, we will walk you through how to set up CloudQuery (opens in a new tab) to build your own customizable compliance, CSPM (Cloud Security Posture Management) dashboard with PostgreSQL and Grafana.

-CSPMs are probably the biggest offenders of yet another dashboard and here in CloudQuery we believe it’s time to unbundle those and apply the best practices in data engineering and the modern data stack to cloud security.
+CSPMs are probably the biggest offenders of yet-another-dashboard syndrome, and at CloudQuery we believe it’s time to unbundle those, applying the best practices in data engineering and the modern data stack to cloud security.

 - ETL (Extract-Transform-Load) ingestion layer: CloudQuery (opens in a new tab)

 - Datastore: PostgreSQL

 - Policies: Standard SQL Policies to be executed via

 - Raw SQL access to all your cloud asset inventory, open source SQL based policies.

 - Multi-Cloud Asset Inventory: Ingest configuration from all your clouds to a single datastore with a unified structure.